jiangxuann/notes-app/README.md

 # notes-app
-A simple notes app implemented with Python, Flask, MongoDB Atlas for The Bulletin coding challenge
+This is a simple notes app implemented with Python, Flask, MongoDB Atlas for The Bulletin coding challenge